-Economic, political and social conditions, including supply chain disruptions, inflation, and clinical site closures, resulting from Russia's invasion of Ukraine could materially disrupt our clinical trials, increase our costs and may disrupt planned clinical development activities.
-For example, we rely on suppliers in Germany, and to the extent the military conflict between Ukraine and Russia adversely impacts the ability of our suppliers to produce and distribute the supplies we need for our OraGrowtH210 Trial, or such distribution cannot be done on a timely basis, the timing for completing our OraGrowtH210 Trial may be adversely impacted.
+Economic, political and social conditions resulting from Russia's invasion of Ukraine could materially disrupt our clinical trials, increase our costs and may disrupt planned clinical development activities.
+For example, our OraGrowtH210 Trial currently has sites enrolling in Poland, a country that borders Ukraine and is being impacted by an influx of Ukrainian refugees resulting from Russia's invasion of Ukraine.
+Although we opened clinical sites in Ukraine and Russia in late 2021, we have no patients enrolled at such sites and, in light of recent events, we have indefinitely suspended our enrollment activities at such sites.
+We currently expect that we will be able to meet our enrollment goals without any enrollment in Ukraine or Russia; however, there can be no assurance that such goals will be met.
+Furthermore, we rely on suppliers in Germany.
+To the extent the conflict between Ukraine and Russia adversely impacts the ability of our suppliers to produce and distribute the supplies we need for our OraGrowtH210 Trial, or such distribution cannot be done on a timely basis, the timing for completing our OraGrowtH210 Trial may be adversely impacted.
 In addition, the United States, United Kingdom and European Union governments, among others, have instituted various sanctions and export-control measures in response to the invasion, including comprehensive financial sanctions, targeted at Russia or designated individuals and entities with business interests and/or government connections to Russia or those involved in Russian military activities.
 Governments have also enhanced export controls and trade sanctions targeting Russia's imports of goods.
 The duration and intensity of this conflict and its economic impact on our European operations is uncertain at this time, but it is possible that our business, results of operations and financial condition could be materially and adversely affected.